Quibi risks mobile video platform launch amid quarantine and economic turbulence

 The massive content investment has placed additional pressure on the technology side.
 The company has developed a set of best practices for content partners to help them shoot their video in formats that won’t become obsolete as the shapes and sizes of smartphone screens evolve.
 Given the high quality of the video production, the platform’s performance also needs to be flawless.

-“One side effect of that content investment is that there’s no room to deliver a so-called minimal viable product,” Post said.
+“One side effect of that content investment is that there’s no room to deliver a so-called [minimum] viable product,” Post said.
 “The product has to deliver a mature offering from the get-go.”

 COVID-19 curveball